Lucene vs Solr

 Is it well supported?

-In a nutshell, yes!
+Yes!
 The Solr community is very vibrant and helpful.

 Can Solr indexes be read by Lucene and vice-versa?